Xinyi "Emily" Cao

 During high school, I was fascinated by the study of history and social sciences.
 Learning about real-life issues that are happening around the society we reside in has been my point of interest.
 Extending my academic curiosity, I conducted research on the role of media during the enactment of Martial Law in 1961, Korea.
 I am also passionate about the betterment of the quality of living for every individual through humanity work.
 I organized a long-term collaborative project with a local NGO in Cambodia to enhance female hygiene and sex education in Siem Reap, Cambodia.

-I am anticipating being involved in research projects to explore more specific branches of Sociology.
 Again, Notre Dame greets my curiosity and continues to provide the best resources to develop it into something that could be meaningful for our society.

 Jingyi (Angel) Lai

 Wuhan Britain-China School